hillel-i-python-pro-i-2022-08-26/homework_21__AsyncCrawler__V.Marakhovskyi/README.md

 ![REPO](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)
 ## 👨‍💻 Homework

-Async crawler with desired depth.
+Async crawler with variable parameters: depth and qtty of processed URLs.
 All packed in Docker.

 ### 🎬 Run locally

-Run an application locally with automatic installing of requirements.
+Run an application locally with automatic installing of all requirements.

 ```shell
 make homework-i-run